DanyDymow/java-interview/Microsoft/Behavior/questions.md

 - A time you had to overcome adversity

 On my last project.
 When I was working as a test engineer while still in a middle position, I was given a rather difficult task.
 It was necessary to write a test taking into account geopositional points and a geometric building.
 Since I worked on a project related to maps, in addition to everything, the test had to check almost the entire world.
-I was limited in time and the test had to show good operating time.
+I was limited in time and the test had to show good execution time.
 I had several options for writing this test, but I couldn’t choose which one was better and which one would give the best test time and quality.
 So I decided to hold a meeting with the lead to discuss possible solutions.
-I also invited the signor to get the opinion of a more experienced colleague.
+I also invited the seniors to get the opinion of a more experienced colleagues.
 After discussion, we identified the strengths of the two methods and combined them.
 As a result, I managed to complete this test on time and it showed an acceptable time for clients and also had the smallest error rate
 ----------------

 - Give me an example of when you had a conflict with someone on your team and what the result was:
 Situation:
-In my previous role as a software engineer at XYZ Company, I was part of a team developing a new feature for our primary product.
+In my previous role as a software engineer, I was part of a team developing a new feature for our primary product.
 The project was under a tight deadline, and each team member was responsible for different parts of the implementation.
-I was working closely with a colleague who was handling the backend services while I focused on the frontend integration.
+I was working closely with a colleague who was handling the one service while I focused on the another part of service.
+In the end these service should collaborate together

 Task:
-We encountered a conflict when my colleague insisted on using a particular API design that I believed would cause significant complications and inefficiencies in the frontend development.
-I was concerned that his approach would lead to performance issues and make the frontend codebase harder to maintain.
+We encountered a conflict when my colleague choose some solution that I believed would cause significant complications and performance problems.
+I was concerned that his approach would lead to performance issues and make the final product less efficient

 Action:
 To address the conflict, I scheduled a meeting with my colleague to discuss our perspectives in detail.
 I presented my concerns with data and examples to illustrate the potential impact on performance and maintainability.
-I also listened carefully to his rationale for preferring his design, acknowledging his valid points.
+I also listened carefully to his opinion for preferring his design.
 We then brainstormed possible solutions together, aiming to find a compromise that would satisfy both of our requirements.

 After a productive discussion, we agreed to involve a senior engineer to provide a third perspective.
 The senior engineer helped us evaluate both approaches and suggested a hybrid solution that incorporated the strengths of both designs while mitigating the issues we had identified.

 Result:
-By approaching the conflict collaboratively and seeking input from a senior engineer, we were able to design an API that was efficient and easy to integrate with the frontend.
-This not only resolved our conflict but also led to a better overall solution for the project.
+By approaching the conflict collaboratively and seeking input from a senior engineer, we were able to design an API that was efficient and easy to integrate with each other This not only resolved our conflict but also led to a better overall solution for the project.
 The feature was successfully completed on time, and the performance metrics met our targets.
-Additionally, this experience improved our working relationship and team cohesion, as we developed a deeper respect for each other's expertise and perspectives.
+Additionally, this experience improved our working relationship and team working, as we developed a deeper respect for each other's expertise and perspectives.
 -------------------

 - Why Microsoft?